ShowBaba/bifrost-cli/README.md

-# Bifrost CLI Tool
+# Bifrost CLI

-Bifrost is a simple CLI tool for uploading files to cloud storage services.
+A simple CLI tool for [Bifrost](https://github.com/opensaucerer/bifrost/).
+Biforst is a package for uploading files to cloud storage services.
 It provides a simple and easy-to-use interface for uploading files to cloud storage services, such as Amazon S3 and Google Cloud Storage.

 ## Installation